-This period includes some of the most turbulent events in the whole course of British history: the Civil War, the trial and execution of King Charles I and the interregnum regimes of 1640-1660.
+This period includes some of the most turbulent events in the whole course of British history: the civil wars, the trial and execution of King Charles I and the interregnum regimes of 1640-1660.
 The Short Parliament of 1640, the Long Parliament and `Rump’ (1640-53, 1659-60), the Nominated or 'Barebones' Parliament of 1653, and the three Cromwellian Parliaments of 1654, 1656-8 and 1659 were all difficult assemblies: the very legitimacy of some of them was contested.
-It was an exceptional period in parliamentary history.
+It was an exceptional period in parliamentary history, and it took place in the context of a rapidly-developing print culture, with the arrival of weekly newspapers bringing unprecedented and partisan commentary on proceedings and personalities.
 There were republican experiments; the Long Parliament was for a time not only a legislative assembly but also provided executive government; Members of the Nominated Assembly of 1653 were not elected at all, but were appointed under the patronage of Oliver Cromwell.
 These were also constitutionally innovative times for the union between the then nations of Britain.
 In 1653, MPs sat in an English Parliament for Scotland and Ireland, albeit as government nominees, and Irish and Scots constituencies returned MPs to Westminster in the Parliaments of 1654, 1656 and 1659.

 Some 1807 Members of Parliament are known to have been authorised to sit during the period, in 316 constituencies.
 Because of the importance of executive authority vested in Parliament at this time, we will include articles on executive committees of the Long Parliament.
 These will include the Committee of Safety, a body which took crucial political decisions, and its successor, the Committee of Both Kingdoms, which came into being after the alliance made between the English Parliament and the Scots Covenanters.